k2view-academy/K2View-Academy/articles/06_LU_tables/03_table_indexes.md

 2. In the **Indexes** tab, click **Delete** to delete the index.

 ### How Do I Get a List of Indexes?
-The **DESCRIBE** command is used to query the Fabric metadata structure on a deployed project in the Fabric console.
+The **DESCRIBE** command is one of Fabric View commands and it is used to query the Fabric metadata structure on a deployed project in the Fabric console.
 For example, before performing a SELECT SQL query in the Web Service to get the list of indexes.
 To get the list of indexes for a specified table, use one of the following commands.

 **Syntax:**